RainInApril/holbertonschool-higher_level_programming/README.md

-This repo was created for learning Python language at Holberton Australia
+This directory was created for project Python - if/else, loops, functions at Holberton Australia